Class 9: Character Devices¶

 To pass the address of a variable, they use an additional structure

-wrapping device_attribute
+wrapping device_attribute:

 struct dev_ext_attribute {